RobotLocomotion/drake/drake/examples/pr2/README.md

-* A controlled simulation that loads the PR2 description, two of the table descriptions, and a soda description, with contact parameters and integrator parameters that are reasonable stable for gripping objects.
+* A controlled simulation that loads the PR2 description, two of the table descriptions, and a soda description, with contact parameters and integrator parameters that are reasonably stable for gripping objects.
 In this simulation, most of the PR2 contact geometry is removed for performance purposes.